 You don’t have to be a detective though, and spend hours trying to figure out which is the best gelato in Rome, because we’ve done it for you.

-We spent a considerable amount of time trying a wide assortment of gelato shops in Rome on a recent visit (the tough things we do!), and are pleased to provide our definitive list of where to find the best gelato in Rome.
+We spent a considerable amount of time trying a wide assortment of gelato shops in Rome across various visits to the city (the tough things we do!), and are pleased to provide our definitive list of where to find the best gelato in Rome.

 The Best Gelato in Rome